 |Name||Role||Attendance at Meetings|

-The Committee met three times in the year ended 30 June 2018 and a summary of the principal activities of the Committee are listed below.
+The Committee met four times in the year ended 30 June 2019 and a summary of the principal activities of the Committee are listed below.

 Detailed papers and information were circulated sufficiently in advance of meetings to allow proper consideration of the matters for discussion.
-The Committee has also had the opportunity to meet separately with the external Auditors and Internal Audit following the final audit and the review of the year ended 30 June 2018 financial statements.
+The Committee has also had the opportunity to meet separately with the external Auditors and Internal Audit following the final audit and the review of the year ended 30 June 2019 financial statements.
 No matters of concern were raised within these discussions.
-The Committee Chairman also met with the Engagement Partner of the external Auditors and the Chief Information Officer to discuss Internal Audit matters.
-The Group Company Secretary acts as Secretary to the Committee.
+The Committee Chairman met with the Engagement Partner of the external Auditors.
+He also met with the Finance Director - Group Services to discuss Internal Audit matters.
+The Company Secretary acts as Secretary to the Committee.

 Responsibilities and Terms of Reference